randomairborne/kube-image-update/README.md

 # kube-image-update

 ## Totally broken, archived in favor of service accounts and kubectl

+### [you can learn about how to do that here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-long-lived-api-token-for-a-serviceaccount_

 ## About